About Susan

 I left the wet world of the Hennigan School pool because I wanted to open a children's bookstore.
 While I waited for that to happen, I started doing calligraphy, which had been an occasional pastime since high school.
 I became obsessed.
 I eventually worked at it commercially doing invitations, diplomas, certificates, menus, wedding proposals, poems, logos--the works.
 I also exhibited calligraphic work as a fine artist and taught an Introduction to Calligraphy course at Rivier College.

-Over the years my teaching has evolved.
-In the beginning, I approached the book very much as a tool of artistic and personal expression.
-I came to see that what teachers need are ways to work within the curriculum.
-Most of the books I teach are designed to make learning facts and concepts and doing research fun.
-In the past year I have made another change: making books with recycled or more accurately, repurposed, materials whenever possible.
+In 2006 I began making books with recycled or more accurately, repurposed, materials whenever possible.
 I was motivated by my concern for the environment and climate change and our recycling at home but I have found it to be wonderful for the children as well.
 There is a different energy in the room as they transform boxes and bags into books.
 In addition to consuming less paper, they learn to look creatively at the things they discard.
-Whenever possible, I am also trying to do more workshops for families.
-With the ever increasing pressure on teachers and schools to cover curriculum material and prepare for testing, it is helpful if parents can provide an environment for creative expression at home.
+I also began to do more workshops for families.
+With the ever increasing pressure on teachers and schools to cover curriculum material and prepare for testing, I feel it is important to encourage creative expression at home.
+When I did workshops with families, I often felt that parents needed the time to relax and create even more than the kids.

 Back to Top